alexleuang/picturegram/Design_Document.md

 U6.
 Users will be able to upload images.

 U7.
-Users will be able to delete their images.
+Users of the image will be able to delete their images.

 U8.
-Users will be able to sort images by Date and time.
+Users of the image will be able to sort images by Date and time.

 U9.
-Users will be able to add captions to the images.
+Users of the image will be able to add captions to the images.

 U10.
-Users will be able to comment on other users post.
+Users of the image and other users will be able to comment on each other post.

 U11.
+Both users will be able to edit their own comments on the image/post.

-Users will be able to delete comments on their posting.
+U12.
+Users of the image will be able to delete comments on their posting and so will other users.

 ## 4. Project Scope